 Should you patent your app?
 If you feel it deserves the status of “invention,” yes, I believe you should at least try to.

-While the process is complicated, I also believe it’s far less effort than developing an app worthy of receiving a patent, and you absolutely should make an effort to protect your intellectual property.
+While the process is complicated, it’s far less painful than having to deal with clone apps stealing your business or an unfair infringement lawsuit forcing you to shut down operations, and you absolutely should make an effort to protect your intellectual property.